archfz/cypress-terminal-report/README.md

 - Fix circular reference causing error with expect logging. [issue](https://github.com/archfz/cypress-terminal-report/issues/191)
 - Add additional protection against logs containing objects that are non JSON serializable and also don't have `.toString()`. [issue](https://github.com/archfz/cypress-terminal-report/issues/192)
+- Add support for the new format of `Cypress.backend('run:privileged')` for out of queue task running.
+- Update cypress to 12.16.0 in tests to confirm support.

 #### 5.2.0